pranav04katiyar/Ecommerce/src/main/java/README.md

         - `id`: Long
         - `name`: String

-2. Use `@Getter` annotation `public class Product` and `public class Category`.
+2. Use `@Getter` and `@Setter` annotations `public class Product` and `public class Category`.
    - This is a dependency called Lombok which we added at the initialisation of the project.
-   - It makes getters for the private attributes automatically.
+   - It makes getters and setters for the private attributes automatically.
 3.
 4. In the `controller` package, create the following classes:
     - `ProductController`: This class will contain the REST endpoints for the product entity.